 - Red Pepper Sauce - A sweet, spicy, and savory change-up from classic tomato sauce.

 - Cashew Cheese Sauce - Because it isn’t mac and cheese without ultra-creamy vegan cheese sauce!

 - High-Speed blender

-- Add all ingredients to a high-speed blender (starting with ¼ cup of water) and blend until smooth.
+- While the pasta is cooking, add all of the Alfredo Sauce ingredients to a high-speed blender (starting with ¼ cup of water) and blend until smooth.
 If your sauce is too thick, add more water a tablespoon at a time until you get the consistency you’re looking for.

 - Pour sauce over cooked pasta and top with parsley.

 PLEASE NOTE: Nutritional information data is computer generated and only an estimate so it should be used only as a guide.

 Mary Ellen Valverde MS, CNS, LDN is a Licensed Nutritionist and Certified Nutrition Specialist who empowers vegans to feel clear and confident about what is uniquely nourishing to them.
 Mary Ellen's recipes and nutrition information have been featured on Yahoo News, Parade, VegNews, LIVESTRONG, Dr. Axe, Greatist, LIVEKINDLY, Brit+Co, Well+Good, and more.